jayanthkoushik/corgy/docs/corgy.md

 To use a custom function for checking the value of a `Corgy` attribute, use this decorator.
 Checking functions must be static, and should only accept a single argument, the value to be checked.
-They should not return anything (the return value is ignored), and should raise `ValueError` to indicate value mismatch.
-Decorating the function with `@staticmethod` is optional, but prevents type errors.
-`@corgychecker` must be the final decorator in the decorator chain.
+They should raise `ValueError` to indicate value mismatch.
+Decorating the function with `@staticmethod` is optional, but prevents type errors. `@corgychecker` must be the final decorator in the decorator chain.

 Custom checkers are called _after_ type checking, so the values passed to them will be of type corresponding to one of the assigned attributes.